websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/building-solutions-with-objects/building-a-time-off-requester.md

    ![Add the Start Date, End Date, Department, and Comments fields to the Object.](./building-a-time-off-requester/images/03.png)

-1. Click on the *Actions* tab and add this action.
+1. Click the *Actions* tab and add this action.

    | Field | Value |
    | --- | --- |